Many do not realize that Christianity in Ireland has a history that precedes the famous Roman Catholic evangelist.

 Yet the history of Israelites in the British Isles does not begin there, either.
-Centuries before the apostles came, the tribes of Israel and Judah were carried into captivity by the Assyrians and then by the Babylonian Empire.
+Centuries before the apostles arrived, the tribes of Israel and Judah were carried into captivity by the Assyrians and then by the Babylonian Empire.
 Interestingly, there are no records of the Israelite captives returning en masse to the Promised Land.
-They are widely known today as the “Lost Ten Tribes,” and many assume they simply disappeared from the historical record.
+They are widely known today as the “Lost Ten Tribes” and many assume they simply disappeared from the historical record.

 In fact, however, historical texts and archaeological findings reveal that at least some of these same Israelites resettled in a land south of the Caucasus Mountains, between the Black Sea and Caspian Sea.
 Eventually they migrated north, heading through the gorges of the Caucasus Mountains, into Crimea on the northern shores of the Black Sea.
 Their route out of Asia and into Europe apparently followed the route of the modern Georgian highway.

 Late nineteenth-century Celtic language scholar John Rhys argued that the Celts and the Scythians came from this same area and migrated westward to Europe’s coast.
 Rhys believed that the names Iberia for Spain and Hibernia for Ireland were connected to a variation of “Hebrew.”
 Hebrew was the language of the Israelites who were conquered and resettled by the Assyrians—some of the same Israelites who would eventually settle in northwestern Europe and the British Isles.
+These resettled Israelites were Patrick’s own ancestors—an ironic twist to the tale!
+Indeed, the truth about the “Lost Ten Tribes” is a key that unlocks much of Bible prophecy, which in turn will open up your understanding of world events—even today’s headline news—as never before.